kenhkan/morrison/README.md

 ### Automatic port

 Ports that are not part of the component definition but are automatically available for each component.

 An automatic port is used to transmit signals of shutting down or delayed start of a process.
+An automatic input port activates a process upon receiving an IP.
+An automatic output port sends an IP upon the process terminating.

 ## References